paazmaya/grunt-yaml-validator/README.md

 * v0.3.0 (2014-10-29) Extended `keys` configuration option which was renamed from `structure`
 * v0.4.0 (2014-10-30) Added type checking configuration option
 * v0.5.0 (2014-10-31) Default option values unified to be false.
 Multitasking fixed.
+* v0.5.1 (2014-11-03) New option to save Yaml files as pretty printed JSON files

 ## License